This post was updated on April 10, 2026

 Allow the stain to dry completely according to the manufacturer’s instructions before walking on the deck, which should take approximately between 24 and 48 hours.

-- Allow the stain to absorb properly and then remove any excess stain, which will likely dry blotchy or uneven if overapplied.
+- Allow the stain to absorb properly, then remove any excess; it will likely dry blotchy or uneven if overapplied.

-- Avoid applying stain in direct sunlight because the heat might cause the stain to dry before it fully absorbs into the wood.
+- Avoid applying stain in direct sunlight, as the heat may cause it to dry before it fully penetrates the wood.

-- Don’t sand new decks because it will create a smoother surface that will prevent the stain from absorbing into the wood.
+- Don’t sand new decks, as it will create a smoother surface that prevents the stain from penetrating the wood.
 See our new deck stain article for more tips.

 - Buy a little more stain than you think you’ll need—just to be sure you won’t run out near the end.

-- If changing brands, color, or type of stain, always completely remove any existing coatings first and use a deck stain stripper if needed for any stubborn material.
+- If changing brands, colors, or types of stain, always completely remove any existing coatings first, and use a deck stain stripper if needed for stubborn material.

 - Important Safety Note: When applying an Oil-Based Stain, canvas tarps and any rags should be saturated with water and allowed to dry before disposing of.
 DO NOT leave tarps or any rags in direct sunlight or in/near the house.
 They can cause a fire!

 At the end of the day, preparation is king when staining your deck.
-To reiterate, simply choose a stain appropriate for your deck and climate, use the application tools I recommended, and remember to follow the instructions provided by the stain manufacturer, who is most knowledgeable about the specific product.
+To reiterate, simply choose a stain appropriate for your deck and climate, use the application tools I recommended, and follow the manufacturer’s instructions, as they are most knowledgeable about the specific product.
 Your deck will be pristine in no time!

 Have further questions about how to stain your deck?
 I encourage you to comment below in our question-and-answer section or visit our forum.
 This interactive platform is useful for consumers and industry pros.
 You can share photos of your work, check out Q&As on applying stain to decking, product reviews, and much more.